 Senior Vice President

 Barbara Donatelli joined CIRI in 1980 and has been a vice president of the company since 1987.
-In her current position as Senior Vice President, Donatelli is responsible for government relations, shareholder services, public relations, human resources, information technology and serves as the company’s chief administrative officer.
+In her current position as Senior Vice President, Donatelli serves as CIRI’s chief administrative officer and is responsible for the company’s shareholder relations, government relations, corporate affairs and information technology departments.

 Gregory P. Razo